cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

 ## Default Resource Naming Convention

-When creating a new resource (i.e. `use_external_resource` is set to `false`), its name on Openstack will be the value of its `resource_id` property (possibly with the addition of a prefix - see the [Misc section](#misc)).
+When creating a new resource (i.e. `use_external_resource` is set to `false`), its name on Openstack will be the value of its `resource_id` property.
 However, if this value is not provided, the name will default to the following schema:

 `<openstack-resource-type>_<deployment-id>_<node-instance-id>`